House transmits Trump impeachment articles to Senate, paving way for historic trial

 Rep. Collin Peterson, D-Minn., was the only Democrat who voted against the resolution.
 Rep. Justin Amash, I-Mich., voted with Democrats.
 There were no Republican defections.

-House Speaker Nancy Pelosi, D-Calif., had been holding on to the articles -- charges of abuse of power and obstruction of Congress -- in a bid to extract favorable terms for the trial including a commitment on witnesses, but she ended her delay after Senate Majority Mitch McConnell made clear he was not willing to negotiate.
+House Speaker Nancy Pelosi, D-Calif., had been holding on to the articles -- charges of abuse of power and obstruction of Congress -- in a bid to extract favorable terms for the trial including a commitment on witnesses, but she ended her delay after Senate Majority Leader Mitch McConnell made clear he was not willing to negotiate.

 Lawmakers gave impassioned speeches on the House floor in the run-up to the vote.
 Pelosi said, "We are here today to cross a very important threshold in American history."